 If you're struggling with a dull complexion, vitamin C will become your new go-to.
-This serum is rich in the antioxidant, and will help reduce the appearance of fine lines all while firming up the skin.
+This serum is rich in the antioxidant, and it promises to help reduce the appearance of fine lines all while firming up the skin.

-Fine lines, wrinkles, and stretch marks don't stand a chance against this pure rosehip oil, which is potent in skin-loving essential fatty acids.
+Skin irritation, acne and dermatitis don't stand a chance against this pure rosehip oil, which is potent in skin-loving essential fatty acids.

 Give lackluster skin all the brightness it needs with this smoothing serum, which features a powerful antioxidant blend of ferulic acid, hyaluronic acid, and konjac root along with vitamins C and E. Simply put: It's a winning combination.

 Looking to make a smart swap for your conventional hair dye?
-Go for this one by Naturtint—it's made without the nasties (think: ammonia, resorcinol, and parabens) and comes in 29 mixable shades for endless hair possibilities.
+Go for this one by Naturtint—it's made without the nasties (think: ammonia and parabens) and comes in 29 mixable shades for endless hair possibilities.

 Sensitive skin requires a cream that's as gentle as it is hydrating, and this one from Dr. Hauschka fits the bill.
-A unique blend of avocado and rose hip oil help to douse parched skin with moisture, condition, and calm inflammation while rose petal wax locks in moisture and prevents future dryness from wracking havoc on your skin.
+A unique blend of avocado and rose hip oil help to douse parched skin with moisture, condition, and calm inflammation.
+Rose petal wax is meant to lock in moisture and prevent future dryness from wracking havoc on your skin.